 Recently, The Neglected Tropical Diseases Supply Chain Forum (NTDSCF) was honored with a Guinness World Record for the most medication donated in a 24-hour period.
 But before that was possible, the NTDSCF reached out to partner with us and we worked with them to create a better way to track their medicine; from the moment a county requested the medicine to where and when the medicine was distributed.
-That customized solution built on top of Secure Data Kit is called NTDeliver, and it allowed them to track billions of drugs across the globe.
+That customized solution built on top of Standard Data is called NTDeliver, and it allowed them to track billions of drugs across the globe.

 After those tracked medicines end up in the country, we move to the next step that we refer to as “The Last Mile.”
 This term described the process of working with local ministries of health and NGOs to track supplies from the port where they land to the schools and district-level pharmacies where they are used.
 The people taking care of treatment campaigns are skilled at planning and coordinating treatments, but they aren’t supply chain experts.
 That’s why we worked with KEMSA (Kenya Medical Supplies Authority) to track medicine from national warehouses to sub-county warehouses all the way to the students who needed the treatment.

 When tablets arrive in the warehouse of a receiving country, pharmaceutical donors have very little clarity when it comes to what is happening to their shipments and inventories.
 The main issue is that they are unable to track medicine from delivery into the country to disbursement of the medicine to the students who need it.
 This lack of clarity also causes improper inventory tracking so sometimes local inventories are tracked too late, and donors end up with too much, too little, or even expired medicine.
 Plus, there’s also uncertainty regarding where the remaining supplies of medicine are stored.